ROS Wi-Fi Burner Management System

 - Qualified personnel: Installation and commissioning should be performed by trained technicians familiar with fired equipment controls.

-- Verify I/O: Confirm each output controls the intended device (pilot valve, main valve, ignitor, ESD) before enabling automatic sequences.
+- Verify I/O: Confirm each output controls the intended device (pilot valve, main valve, ignitor, ESD where used) before enabling automatic sequences.

 - Lockout discipline: Treat lockout events as abnormal operations requiring inspection and corrective action before restart.